cloudmesh-community/book/chapters/prg/python/python-big-data.md

 `bash    $ cd ~/projects/i524 $ mkdir btown-citations $ cd btown-citations $ wget https://data.bloomington.in.gov/dataset/c543f0c1-1e37-46ce-a0ba-e0a949bd248a/resource/24841976-fd35-4483-a2b4-573bd1e77cfb/download/2016-first-quarter-citations.csv`

-Depending on your directory organization, the above might be slightly different for you.
+Depending on your directory organization, the previous might be slightly different for you.

-If you go to the link to data.gov for Bloomington above, you will see that the citations data is organized per quarter, so there are a total of four files.
+If you go to the link to data.gov for Bloomington, you will see that the citations data is organized per quarter, so there are a total of four files.
 Above, we downloaded the data for the first quarter.
 Go ahead and download the remaining three files with `wget`.